 The entrepreneurial spirit of Atlantans led to a recent surge in craft breweries.
 Atlanta’s craft beer history dates back to 1993 when Red Brick Brewing Co., originally named Atlanta Brewing Company, opened its doors.
 In 1997, Freddy Bensch and Kevin McNerny opened a West Coast-style brewery, SweetWater Brewing Company.
 Sweetwater is Atlanta’s largest brewery and celebrates 20 years of brewing in 2017.

 Atlanta’s breweries form an unofficial “ale trail” starting on the Westside at Red Brick Brewing Co.
-The hip Westside neighborhood is also home to Monday Night Brewing, born from a Monday night Bible study turned weeknight brewing club, while SweetWater Brewing Company’s signature 420 was born on Atlanta’s Eastside.
+The hip Westside neighborhood is also home to Monday Night Brewing, born from a Monday night Bible study turned weeknight brewing club.
 The trail continues to the city’s newest brewing contender, Torched Hop Brewing Company, located on Ponce de Leon Avenue.
 Overlooking Piedmont Park, Orpheus Brewing serves up beers influenced by Greek mythology.
 Ten minutes south in Little Five Points is Wrecking Bar Brewpub, owned by a couple who gave up the corporate grind to pursue their dream of brewing.
 Nearby Decatur is home to three breweries of its own – Three Taverns Brewery, BlueTarp Brewing Co. and Wild Heaven Craft Brew.